-Starlink is a project of the american company SpaceX that will provide high-speed Internet connection anywhere on the surface of the globe through a myriad of satellites designed for this purpose.
+Starlink is a project by the American company SpaceX, which aims to provide high-speed Internet connection across the globe through a myriad of specially designed satellites.

-To reduce latency delays, these small satellites weighing less than 260 kg will be placed on low orbits at an altitude of a few hundred kilometres.
-At term, these satellites will form a fleet of more than 42,000 objects!
+To reduce latency, these small satellites, weighing less than 260 kg, are placed in low Earth orbit at just a few hundred kilometers in altitude.
+At term, this constellation will consist of more than 42,000 satellites!

-This project is a real disaster for astronomers who fear that their work will be seriously affected by these intruders who could parasitize the regions of the sky observed by scientific instruments.
-This pollution will not only affect deep-sky pictures but could also affect the radiotelescopes that observe the sky in other regions of the electromagnetic spectrum.
-The exasperation is growing as professional and amateur astronomers notice the first effects of the incessant passing of satellites in the field of view of the instruments.
+This project is a disaster for astronomers who fear that their measurements will be seriously affected by the increasing number of these intruders.
+This pollution will not only impact deep-sky photography but could also harm radio telescopes that observe the sky in other regions of the electromagnetic spectrum.
+The frustration grows as professional and amateur astronomers begin to notice the initial effects of these constant passes in the field of view of their instruments.

-But Elon Musk’s company isn’t the only one that wants to use low Earth orbits.
-OneWeb and Amazon are already working on concurrent projects that will, in a few years, fill the sky with hundreds of thousands of light points impossible to remove.
+However, Elon Musk’s company is not the only one seeking to exploit low Earth orbits.
+OneWeb and Amazon are already developing competing projects that, in a few years, will fill the sky with hundreds of thousands of bright points impossible to remove.

-It will imply the pure and simple transformation of the sky as we know it, making any research in astrophysics impossible from Earth.
-This is a natural patrimony accessible to all, already well damaged by anarchic peri-urban lighting, which will disappear forever.
+This will result in a radical transformation of the sky as we know it, making astrophysics research impossible from Earth.
+This natural heritage, accessible to everyone and already severely damaged by chaotic suburban lighting, will disappear forever.

-Unfortunately, it seems difficult to fight against these huge corporations that decide, in total impunity, to deprive mankind of the spectacle of the night sky.
-Every month, they obtain authorisation for launching new satellites from organisations such as the International Telecommunication Union or the Federal Communications Commission, using the current legal gap and rules that have become obsolete as a result of this race to space.
-These megaconstellations also considerably increase the risk of collisions and could saturate the nearby space with debris of all kinds.
+Unfortunately, it seems difficult to fight against these multinationals that decide with impunity to deprive humanity of this common good.
+Every month, they obtain authorization to launch new satellites from organizations such as the International Telecommunication Union or the Federal Communications Commission, taking advantage of the current legal vacuum and outdated rules caused by this space race.
+Moreover, these mega-constellations of satellites significantly increase the risk of collisions and could saturate near-Earth space with debris of all kinds.

-Astronomes can only protest and try to alert public opinion and governments to the dangers of these uncontrollable projects.
+Astronomers are left with no choice but to protest and can only try to alert public opinion and governments to the dangers of these uncontrollable projects.

-To see the extent of the damage, the latest version of WinStars displays the position of the StarLink constellation satellites in real time.
+To see the extent of the damage, the latest version of WinStars displays the real-time position of the Starlink constellation satellites.